H.L. Samantha Sin

 - Position: Senior Lecturer - Department of Accounting and Corporate Governance

-- Qualifications: PhD, CPA, MIPA, MCom (Hons) (Accounting), MEc (Accounting), PG Certificate in Research Methods (Education)
+- Qualifications: PhD, CPA, M.Com (Hons) (Accounting), M.Ec (Accounting), Post Graduate Certificate in Qualitative Research Methods

 Areas of Expertise